 - 10 elective units

 The course combines theoretical and practical clinical work placement experience.
-The theoretical component of the course provides students with the relevant knowledge required to work in the primary health care sector.
+The theoretical component of the course provides the student with the relevant knowledge required to work in the primary health care sector.

-The practical placement experience provides students with the clinical knowledge and skills to work in a practical setting on completion of the qualification.
+The practical clinical placement experience provides students with the clinical knowledge and skills for students to work in a clinical setting on completion of the qualification.